Project Green Challenge

 Project Green Challenge (PGC) is a powerful and diverse call to action for college and high school students around the world.

 Beginning on October 1, 2021, Project Green Challenge (PGC) seeks to educate, empower, and mobilize students globally.
-This powerful and diverse call to action features 30 days of environmentally–themed challenges.
-PGC aims to touch lives, shift mindsets, and equip students with knowledge, resources and mentorship to lead change on campuses and communities worldwide.
+This powerful and diverse 30-day call to action aims to touch lives, shift mindsets, and equip students with knowledge, resources and mentorship to lead change on campuses and communities worldwide.

 WHAT TO EXPECT

 Each day throughout the month of October, a uniquely themed challenge will be delivered to registered PGC participants by email at 6 am Pacific Time.
 Each challenge will be live for 24 hours inviting participants to complete actions and upload deliverables to acquire points and prizes.
 Deliverables include photos, videos, creative and written content uploaded on the PGC site, as well as across social platforms; Twitter, Facebook, Instagram, and YouTube.
-Up to twenty incredible prizes will be awarded daily based on outstanding content.
+Up to twenty prizes will be awarded daily based on outstanding content.

 Up to 20 PGC participants will be selected each day of the challenge to receive prize prize points to spend in the “PGC Store” for their thoughtfully curated and insightful submissions.
 The prizes include all the necessities needed to set you on a path to conscious living.
 At the end of October, up to 16 Finalists will be selected to attend the PGC Finals from November 19-22, 2020.
 Each finalist will receive an Eco Deluxe Lifestyle Package and will be eligible to win the PGC 2020 Grand Prize.